Skip to Content

 Naming

 When naming a connector, do not include special characters or forward slashes (/) in the name.
-These can cause issues when the connector is loaded in the Agent.
+These can cause issues when the connector is loaded in the agent.

 See Adapter JSON for details on specifying the different names used in a connector.